 Lord Gautam Buddha, showed the world a new path with his great ideas and teachings and made an important contribution in bringing unprecedented change in society.
 Many people succeeded in their lives by the teachings given by Gautam Buddha, and also in their mind, the love of the society, the feeling of harmony was developed.

 Gautam Buddha was the founder of the Buddhist religion, he was India’s great philosopher, scientist, religious leader, a great social reformer.
-Gautam Buddha was born as Siddhartha in Hindu religion, he also lived the normal life in this materialistic world, but after some time he left his wife and child and after separation from the family he searched moksha and became a promoter.
+Gautam Buddha was born as Siddhartha in the Hindu religion, he also lived a normal life in this materialistic world, but after some time he left his wife and child, and after separation from the family he searched moksha and became a promoter.

 Lord Gautam Buddha, was in search of divine knowledge, to seek the path of salvation for the world, to seek the reason of birth and death, and truth.
 Mahatma Gautam Buddha inspired the people to follow his path.
 Many people have changed their life after listening to the great teachings of Gautam Buddha.